ESCI 456 - PLANETARY VOLCANISM

 Long Title: PLANETARY VOLCANISM

 Credit Hours: 2

 May not be enrolled in one of the following Level(s):

 Description: This seminar will cover the broad range of volcanic phenomena in the solar system, via weekly readings of, and student presentations on, classic and recent papers.
 Topics include: Composition (basaltic, silicic, unusual, carbonatite), cryovolcanism, structure (caldera, rift zones, volcanic spreading radiating dike systems, magma chambers, and sill complexes), and dynamics (eruption mechanism, effusive vs. explosive, volatiles and atmospheres/oceans).
 The planetary settings to be considered include Earth, Venu, Mars, Mercury, Moon, large asteroids and outer planet satellites.
 Graduate/Undergraduate Equivalency: ESCI 656.
-Mutually Exclusive: Credit cannot be earned for ESCI 456 and ESCI 656.
+Mutually Exclusive: Cannot register for ESCI 456 if student has credit for ESCI 656.